Sole Trader vs Limited Company: How to set up a business.

 The tax advantages of a limited company are an influencing factor for those who wish to utilise them.
 It is always advisable to speak to a professional to meet regulation criteria before making the most of limited company tax rates.

-Below is a table showing how much you can save as a limited company in comparison to a sole trader.
+Below is a table showing how much you can save as a limited company in compared to a sole trader.

 Limited companies are often treated with much more prestige.
-In some industries having a limited company reflects a more professional image, this could possibly be because it is registered as part of Companies House.
+In some industries, having a limited company reflects a more professional image because it is registered as part of Companies House.
 Although not always the case, some big businesses prefer to work with limited companies over other business types.

 As a limited company, your business name is protected by law, meaning that no other company can have the same business name as yours.
 It ensures that your business is entirely individual and means nobody can damage your image by trading under the same name.